otsembo/FarmersFirst/README.md

 FarmersFirst is a mobile application designed to streamline the shopping experience for farmers.
 It allows farmers to manage their baskets, view product recommendations, and make purchases conveniently.
 This README provides instructions for setting up and running the application.

+You can view the code reference on this [URL](https://farmersfirst.onrender.com/index.html)

 ## Features